 Their surprise success had them touring comedy clubs and festivals all over the world.
-They continued writing songs about the nerdy things they love (like Game of Thrones, Dungeons and Dragons, Video Games and Batman) and now they play conventions and festivals, to crowds of very happy geeks.
+They continued writing songs about the geeky things they love (like Game of Thrones, Dungeons and Dragons, Video Games and Batman) and now they play conventions and festivals, to crowds of very happy geeks.

 When they're not touring they write songs, play board games, and live happily ever after.

 (As written by Ed.)